Wilson Island (Queensland): Wildlife

 Wilson Island is an important turtle and bird rookery fringed by a white coral beach and covered with pisonia forest.
 The Capricorn silvereye, a small bird endemic to the southern Great Barrier Reef, is present.
 From November to March, the island is home to wedge-tailed shearwaters and green turtles laying their eggs.
 The island is closed during the month of February for the bird nesting season.
 From January to April, baby green turtles hatch and make their way into the sea, while from June to September, humpback whales can be seen going to and from their winter feeding grounds.

 Resort

 The island's primary land use is as an exclusive resort, which is run by Aldesta Hotel Group.
 A total of eighteen guests can stay on the island at any given time, with nine tents providing accommodation.
 Access to Wilson Island is by boat from nearby Heron Island, which is also owned by Aldesta Hotel Group.
+The resort was owned by P&O until sold to Voyages Hotels & Resorts in August 2004.